hotekagi/gc_assignment/README.md

 This repository is my private sample code for the assignment of ISGC.

-Do not copy or refer to this repository for your assignment.
+Do not copy or refer to files in this repository for your assignment.